IanToujou/Project-Atlas-Docs/Writerside/topics/Species.md

     </tr>
     <tr>
         <td><img src="item_phantom_membrane.png" alt="feline_icon" width="32" style="inline" title="Feline Icon"/> <a href="Feline.md"/></td>
         <td>Feline creatures are known for their agility and the ability to overcome obstacles.
-Felines live within their group, and it’s rare to see one with other species.
+Felines live within their group, and it is rare to see one with other species.
 They are not alone most of the time and fight together.</td>
     </tr>
     <tr>
         <td><img src="item_raw_gold.png" alt="dwarf_icon" width="32" style="inline" title="Dwarf Icon"/> <a href="Dwarf.md"/></td>